SiFTW/MitchellLabWebsite/content/post/fingerprints/info.md

 - Open "Fingerprinting.ipynb"

-- Follow the instructions in the file, which will tell you how to update the file depending on what you want to plot.
+- Follow the instructions in the file, which will tell you how what to change based on your plotting requirements.
 Use shift + enter to run each cell.